DLFW/joshuto/docs/configuration/keymap.toml.md

 ~/music
 ~/repos/work
 ```
-You can create a key-chain that lets you select one of those entries and jumps to that directory in Joshuto.
+You can create a command-chain that lets you select one of those entries and then jumps to that directory in Joshuto.

 This would do it with Rofi:
 ```toml